UPDATE: In 2020, the requirements and application steps for obtaining Medicaid insurance have undergone no significant changes.

 OK Medicaid coverage excludes some health services and items.
 For non-covered items and services, members must pay for them out-of-pocket or through third party coverage.

-Types of Medicaid Insurance in Oklahoma
+Learn About Types of Medicaid Insurance in Oklahoma

 What types of Medicaid insurance can you apply for?
 Oklahoma Medicaid coverage has a number of programs for eligible residents.
 However, Medicaid cost estimates for each program varies.
 Medicaid programs include: